p2irc/deepplantphenomics/docs/Tutorial-Training-The-Leaf-Counter.md

 model.set_resize_images(True)
 ```

 These lines tell us about the input images.
-In this case, we are going to use batches of 8 examples for each iteration of training.
+In this case, we are going to use batches of 8 examples for each iteration of training (since this is a very small dataset).
 We are going to use 8 threads for each Tensorflow input producer.
+This is useful if a single producer thread can't keep up with the GPU.
+It normally doesn't matter, but we're training on a machine with a lot of cores so why not use them.

 Since the size of images varies in this dataset, we are going to choose to resize them to 128x128.
 We could also choose to resize them by cropping or padding instead.

 ```python
 model.set_problem_type('regression')